simplesurance/go-proto-validators/README.md

 This version is a fork of the original mwitkow/go-proto-validators.
 Changes:
 - a validator for UUIDs,
-- use of go modules and vendored 3. party libraries
+- use of go modules and vendored 3. party libraries,
-- support for recent protoc generator versions
+- support for recent protoc generator versions,
+- bugfixes from unmerged upstream PRs,
+- Github releases

 ---